School Admission Statement for Beckfoot Oakbank

 Where parents or carers are unsuccessful in applying for a place at Beckfoot Oakbank for their child, they will be informed in writing about the reasons, and about their right to appeal against the decision to an independent panel, and about the procedures for doing so

 Parents do not have a free choice of school as this would lead to schools having to admit pupils above the limits of the building as agreed with the Department for Education.

 If the Trust has been unable to offer your child a place at the school, it is because it has reached its published admission number and they believe that to put additional children into the school, above the published admission number, would be prejudicial to the provision of efficient education or efficient use of resources.
-The Trust is able to refuse admission on these grounds because of Section 86 of the School Standards and Framework Act 1998.
+The Trust can refuse admission on these grounds because of Section 86 of the School Standards and Framework Act 1998.
 The Trust would not wish to admit more than the published admission number which takes into account the available accommodation and organisation of the school.
-The Trust believes that to go above this number would cause a number of concerns which are detailed in the attached statement.